High-Resolution Climate Projections Using Diffusion-Based Downscaling of a Lightweight Climate Emulator: Results

 \section{Results}

 This section evaluates the performance of the proposed super-resolution (SR) frameworks in downscaling global climate data, using the LUCIE model’s low-resolution outputs as a baseline.
 We assess the models across three critical aspects of atmospheric fidelity: climatological accuracy, where we examine long-term means and regional spatial fidelity; statistical consistency, using power spectra and probability density functions (PDFs) to verify the preservation of multiscale variability; and climate variability, through an EOF analysis of primary modes of atmospheric circulation.
-By comparing deterministic baselines (Bicubic, UNet-SR, SFNO-SR) against generative diffusion models (Conditional and Posterior Sampling EDM), we demonstrate the trade-offs between point-estimate precision and the reconstruction of physically realistic fine-scale structures.
+We compare two families of methods throughout: \emph{deterministic} baselines (Bicubic, SFNO-SR, UNet-SR), denoted with a dagger ($\dagger$), and \emph{generative} diffusion downscalers (Conditional EDM and Diffusion Posterior Sampling, hereafter DPS), denoted with an asterisk ($\ast$).
+The two families are kept visually separable: in Table~\ref{tab:rmse} the deterministic and generative methods are grouped under explicit column headers and tagged inline by $\dagger$ and $\ast$; the calibration tables (Tables~\ref{tab:crps}, \ref{tab:ssr}) report only the generative methods, which are designed to produce a calibrated ensemble, whereas the deterministic baselines are single-point estimates assessed by RMSE; and figures consistently draw the generative methods as ensemble-mean curves with shaded ensemble-spread bands while the deterministic baselines are drawn as solid lines without shading.
+Some figure panels retain the original method labels ``conditional'' and ``Posterior Sampling''; these denote the Conditional EDM and DPS, respectively.
+We evaluate both families on point-wise accuracy, spectral and distributional fidelity, and ensemble calibration.